hotwax/oms-documentation/documents/store-operations/GLOSSARY.md

 Backorders are orders taken for products that are temporarily out of stock.
 These orders are referred to as “backorders” because they were previously in stock and will be available again soon but are currently unavailable due to high demand, inaccurate sales forecasting, or operational discrepancies.
 For example, Brand ABC has an amazing season and sells all its inventory.
 Some regular items were bought frequently, so the merchandisers have already sent POs for these goods and know the approximate date of arrival.
 The brand utilizes this time for sales and starts taking orders for these products.
-To know more about Backorders [Click Here](https://www.hotwax.co/blog/key-concepts-omnichannel-order-management).
+To learn more about Backorders [Click Here](https://www.hotwax.co/blog/key-concepts-omnichannel-order-management).

 ## Backorder Parking